Last time on A Shadowed Soul:

-Kai sat cross-legged on the floor of his replica meditation room once again, thoughts flowing through his head more wildly then they should.
-He jumped to his feed, pacing the room with Dagger of Power in hand.
+Kai sat cross-legged on the floor of his replica meditation room once again, thoughts flowing through his head more wildly than they should.
+He jumped to his feet, pacing the room with Dagger of Power in hand.
 Remembering the feeling of helplessness when his power was critical and his dagger missing, the assassin was determined to overcome the need for the dagger to complete the mage rejuvenation.

 The histories said it was possible; that Godric Gryffindor had achieved such a thing.
 Gryffindor.
 He was at Hogwarts, there had to be a portrait or something, right?

 'Come and go room, I need to speak with Godric Gryffindor.'

 The room shifted, placing a soft armchair behind him and shifting a picture of a tall man with messy blonde hair and a rough goatee in front of Kai.

 "Hello ancestor," Kai intoned respectfully, hopefully.

 Cool green eyes regarded him carefully, "Hello my son.
 It is good to see one of my kin again, especially one holding the family power.
 It has been many centuries since one had exhibited our power."

 "That is good in its own way, Grandfather," he frowned sadly, "because you know what it takes to trigger our power."

 It would take a singly horrifying and disturbing event to trigger an awakening.
 Consider this: Kai had been beaten and taunted terribly as a child but it had taken being beaten within reach of death and buried alive by his uncle to awaken his sleeping power.
 To wish the power on more of the family is to wish tremendous pain and destruction.